 Bobby was the valedictorian of Lake Highlands High School, in Dallas, Texas, and was a National Merit Finalist, scoring 800 Math and 790 Verbal on the SAT and 35 on the ACT.
 He attended TCU in Fort Worth, Texas, on a full-tuition scholarship.

 In college, Bobby earned a bachelor’s degree in Accounting.
 After graduating, Bobby worked for two years as a C.P.A., then attended The University of Texas School of Law on a full-tuition scholarship.
 Bobby practiced municipal bond law for over ten years, with a focus on sports facilities (including the financing of Cowboys Stadium, Yankee Stadium, and the Jets/Giants Stadium).

 In 2011, Bobby returned to his original passion for teaching, and now tutors students for the SAT, ACT, LSAT, GMAT, GRE, and MCAT CARS (Critical Analysis and Reasoning Skills) tests.
-Most of his tutoring is done online (even his local Austin students typically choose to do sessions online, perhaps due to Bobby’s mellifluous radio voice?).
+Most of his tutoring is done online (even his local Dallas students typically choose to do sessions online, perhaps due to Bobby’s mellifluous radio voice?).

 About Bobby Hood

 Bobby Hood’s Recent Test Scores:

 Over recent years, Bobby Hood has taken several real tests for research purposes and to stay aware of the actual testing environment.
 He has earned the following scores: In 2014, GMAT 770 (out of 800); GRE 169 Verbal and 170 Quant (each out of 170); and a perfect SAT Superscore of 2400 (800 Math, 800 Reading, and 800 Writing & Language) under the old SAT scoring.
 In 2016, Bobby earned a score of 1580 on the revised SAT (790 Verbal, 790 Math).